Novel Technologies for Programming Human Cell Fate

 Date: 26 - 29 March 2023

-This Workshop unites experts in human cell fate engineering and experts in the manipulation and characterization of single cells.
+This Workshop unites experts in human cell fate engineering and experts in the manipulation and characterisation of single cells.
 The goal is to fully understand the molecular steps underlying the transformation of one cellular identity into another.
-The cross-disciplinary selection of speakers spans the fields of cell fate engineering and emerging technologies to analyze and manipulate cells at single-cell resolution.
+The cross-disciplinary selection of speakers spans the fields of cell fate engineering and emerging technologies to analyse and manipulate cells at single-cell resolution.

 Presentations will cover the following themes: